 Develop fluency in speaking French.
 Intensive oral-aural training via conversation, presentations and extemporaneous speaking.
 Not open to native speakers of French.
-Taught in French.
+Taught chiefly in French.

 FREN 303.
-Reading and Writing Seminar in French (3-3-0)
+WI: Process Writing (3-3-0)

-Recommended prerequisite: FREN 202 or 4 or more years of high school French, or consent of instructor.
+Prerequisite: ENGL 223 with a C- or higher; Recommended FREN 202 or 4 or more years of high school French.

 This course is designed to focus on writing as a process.
 Students will analyze models of specific styles of writing and use a variety of methods, including peer-editing, self-correction, and stylistic exercises, to improve the accuracy and the effectiveness of their writing in French.
 Study of grammatical points will be individualized and will arise as a by-product of the process of learning to write more effectively.
 Assignments will encompass a variety of styles, including descriptions, narrations, resumes, literary analysis (such as explication de texte), and journalistic and technical writing.
-Taught in French.
+Taught chiefly in French.
+Partially satisfies the writing intensive requirement.